toddsdarling/Cardinal-Sass-Presentation/README.md

 [The Sass docs] (http://www.sass-lang.com/documentation/file.SASS_REFERENCE.html)

+[Bourbon] (http://bourbon.io).
+Mixin library for Sass.
+Thanks Brandon for reminding me of this one!

 [Compass](http://compass-style.org).
 Framework for Sass authoring and has lots of utilities/mixins to help.

 [The Sass Way](http://thesassway.com).
 Articles and tutorials.
 John Long is one of the authors who lives here in Raleigh.